High school cross country runners racing — Cooper Lutkenhaus

 • 200m in 23.0 seconds

-The goal: run a fast 200m from a slightly fatigued state-simulating the final kick in an 800m race when lactate levels are elevated.
+The goal is to run a fast 200m from a slightly fatigued state, simulating the final kick in an 800m race when lactate levels are elevated.

 The Step-Down Lactate Threshold Protocol